Blitz Report™ Installation Guide

 5. Update the CUSTOM.pll with the required Blitz Report changes, if you see a CUSTOM.pll related warning message in the installation log.

-7. In case you want to use the Blitz Report OAF user interface then, based on your Oracle E-Business Suite version, bounce Apache and managed servers OACORE_SERVER.
+6. In case you want to use the Blitz Report OAF (HTML) user interface then, based on your Oracle E-Business Suite version, bounce Apache and managed servers OACORE_SERVER.

 1.1 Required tools and access credentials

 The installation of Blitz Report is done in a similar way to Oracle standard patches by connecting to the application server as the application owner.
-Different to an Oracle patch deployment, the installation or upgrade should be done while the application server is up.
+Unlike an Oracle patch deployment, the installation or upgrade should be done while the application server is up.

 Required tools